What Is the Rights Of People With Disabilities Act?

 2. Office of Chief Commissioner for Persons with Disabilities: The office has been strengthened and will now include two additional Commissioners and an Advisory Committee with up to 11 members who are experts in various types of disabilities.

-3. State Commissioners for Disabilities: Similarly, the office of the State Commissioners has been enhanced and will be supported by an Advisory Committee with up to five members who are experts in various disabilities.
+3. The government has enhanced the office of the State Commissioners and will support it with an Advisory Committee consisting of up to five experts in various disabilities.

 4. Roles of Commissioners: The Chief Commissioner and the State Commissioners will function as regulatory bodies, grievance redressal agencies, and will monitor the implementation of the Act.